State Compensation Insurance Fund

-The State Compensation Insurance Fund (State Fund) is a workers' compensation insurer that was created as a "public enterprise fund" by the U.S. state of California, and today has partial autonomy from the rest of the state government.
-It is required by state law to maintain its headquarters in San Francisco, but has regional offices all over the state.
+State Compensation Insurance Fund (State Fund) is a workers' compensation insurer that was created as a "public enterprise fund" by the U.S. state of California, and today has partial autonomy from the rest of the state government.
+It has regional offices all over California, including Pleasanton, Glendale, San Diego, Redding, Fresno, Bakersfield, Eureka, Vacaville, Rohnert Park, Pasadena, and Sacramento.